JourdanFarmer/iOS-Calculator/README.md

-# Welcome to the jsCalculator App!
+# Welcome to the iOS Calculator App!

 This calculator will look very familiar to you if you’ve ever used the calculator app on iPhone or macOS.